springtimesoft/springtimesoft_raygun/README.md

 #### Configuration

+Clear the Magento Cache by navigating to `System > Cache Management` and refreshing `Configuration` and `Layouts`.

+Next log out and then back in, this is to prevent a 404 error from occurring when accessing the configuration page.

-Navigate to `System > Configuration > Springtimesoft > Raygun`.
+Now navigate to `System > Configuration > Springtimesoft > Raygun` and enter your Raygun API key.
+Adjust other options as necessary.

-If you see a "404 Error" when accessing the admin page please log out and in again to refresh the Magento ACL.

 #### Raygun.io